paulosuzart/starred_ml/README.md

-Starred_ml - Github Awessome list based on starred proejct
+Starred_ml - Github Awesome list based on starred proejct
 ---

 Are you a compulsive Github stargazer? `Starred_ml` is here for you!
 It will access Github `https://api.github.com/user/starred` API and fetch all starred repositories and dump a mardown that you can use as